 - Best coffee machine sales: more deals on pod, bean-to-cup and filter coffee machines

-This retro-styled filter coffee machine does make lovely, smooth filter coffee, and it does look good on the kitchen counter top, too, despite being a little bulky for the more compact kitchen.
+This retro-styled machine is one of the best filter coffee machines around.
+It makes a lovely, smooth filter coffee, and it does look good on the kitchen counter top, too, despite being a little bulky for the more compact kitchen.
 So, if you like the look and the feel, and aren't too put off by the slightly fussy set-up and maintenance requirements, it beats the cafetiere so it would be worthwhile the investment.